General Federation of Iraqi Women

 In 1975 the GFIW was merged with the communist-led Iraqi Women's League, as part of the temporary alliance between communists and the Ba'ath Party as the National Progressive Front.
 It had branches across the country.

 Saddam Hussein appointed Manal Yunis, one of the GFIW's founding members, to head the organization.
 The organization had an estimated 200,000 members in 1982, and over 300,000 members by 1989.

+The General Federation of Iraqi Women was affiliated to the Women's International Democratic Federation.